cindybhuynh/cindybhuynh.github.io/_posts/2025-08-24-Shared-Responsibility-Model.md

 A simple differentiation between the responsibilities is that AWS protects the security **of** the cloud and the customer protects the security **in** the cloud.

-Here's a diagram that shows the difference between the AWS and the customer's responsibility:
+Here's a diagram that shows the difference between AWS and the customer's responsibility:
 ![Diagram showing the difference between AWS and customer's responsibility](https://d1.awsstatic.com/onedam/marketing-channels/website/aws/en_US/product-categories/security-identity-compliance/compliance/approved/images/7a404923-5572-409c-b30e-6d44706bcd89.4ae6daa1c586799e6826be45e73950fc180a0e8c.jpeg)

 ## Home Security Analogy
 One way to think about the difference in responsibilities is with a home security analogy.
-The builder is AWS and the homeowner is the customer:
+The builder is AWS, and the homeowner is the customer:
 * The builder ensures that the house is well built and that the door lock works properly.
 * The homeowner needs to remember to lock the door each time it is used.